 First, set the quality between 80 – 100.
 By default, most of the options will be selected.
 Unless you have a reason to uncheck these or need to adjust the Advanced Options, just click Export.

-Your journey with GIMP has just begun
+Your journey with editing photos in GIMP has just begun

 You’ve come to see that getting started with GIMP is very straight-forward.